-Robynne Raye & Michael Straussberger
+Robynne Raye + Michael Straussberger

-An all music show with DJ and designer Gordon Hull, co-founder of the firm Surface to Air.
+An all-music show with DJ and designer Gordon Hull, co-founder of the firm Surface to Air.

 Petrula Vrontikis is a graphic designer and educator at Art Center College of Design in Los Angeles.

-Shepard Fairey is a designer and illustrator and author of Supply and Demand: The Art of Shepard Fairey
+Designer and illustrator Shepard Fairey is the author of Supply and Demand: The Art of Shepard Fairey

 Bad Boys of Design IV